ShobaS/Daily-Log/log.md

 Day 49:
 Made few changes in Camper challenge.
 Still one more user story is pending.
 Watched few videos in howtographql.
 Have to explore more to understand Journal setup.

+Day 50:
+Tried to add events for switching in camper challenge.
+Have to work on that further.
+Tried to connect postgres.
+But not sure of how to do it.
+Have to go through graphql also.